 A battery is a real contact in an assault.
 In many states in the United States of America, the assault might be considered as a lawful offense or wrongdoing relying upon the kind of attack done.
 In the United States of America, a lawful offense is normally considered a felony while wrongdoing is the same as a misdemeanor.
 The penalty for such felony or misdemeanor will rely upon the felony class if the assault is considered as a lawful offense or the misdemeanor class if the assault is considered as wrongdoing

 An offense is a minor misdemeanor or wrongdoing which is one stage underneath a felony or a lawful offense in positioning while a felony is a noteworthy crime which may be punished by death if required depending upon the kind of crime done.
 In the state of Maryland, an assault cannot be considered as a class one felony which implies that an assault cannot be punishable by death.

-In the state of Maryland, there are two assault degrees for which characterize what discipline or penalty is given for the assault crime.
-A second-degree assault is a typical assault where a physical assault is done and makes the victim is extreme agony yet the guilty party did not indent to cause such torment.
-This degree of assault is considered as an offense in the state of Maryland.
+In the state of Maryland, there are two attack degrees for which characterize what discipline or penalty is given for the attack crime.
+A second-degree attack is a typical attack where a physical attack is done and makes the victim is extreme agony yet the guilty party did not indent to cause such torment.
+This degree of attack is considered as an offense in the state of Maryland.
 The punishment or penalty for such crime might be detainment/ imprisonment for a period that may not surpass ten years and additionally a fine that may go up to however not surpass $2,500.

-In the state of Maryland, in most assault cases, the offender’s lawyer will aim at proving that the offense itself is a second-degree assault instead of it being a first-degree assault thus minimizing the punishment as much as possible.
+In the state of Maryland, in most assault cases, the offender’s lawyer will aim at proving that the offense itself is a second-degree attack instead of it being a first-degree attack thus minimizing the punishment as much as possible.